fullcalendar/fullcalendar-docs/_docs-v4/resource-data/addResource.md

 You may also specify an existing parsed Resource if it has previouisly been removed.

-The `scroll` argument will scrol the current view to the newly added resource.
-It is `true` by default.
+The `scrollTo` argument will scroll the current view to the newly added resource.
+It is optional and `true` by default.
 To disable this behavior, specify `false`.

 [View a demo](addResource-demo) that utilizes addResource.